Bosugit/AWSDevopsTopics/Docker/Mounts and volumes.md

 Volumes:

-volumes offer a better lifecycle. using docker cli ,using docker commands can create volumes. we can create volume an destroy volume.
+volumes offer a better lifecycle. using docker cli ,using docker commands can create volumes............ we can create volume an destroy volume.

 tehnically both bindmound and volumes both are same.